Piecewise linear structures on topological manifolds: Introduction

-\m It makes sense to say here about low dimensional manifolds, because of the following remarkable contrast.
+\m In this context, it makes sense to notice about low dimensional manifolds, because of the following remarkable contrast.
 There is no difference between PL and smooth manifolds in dimension $<7$: every PL manifold $V^n, n<7$ admits a unique smooth structure.
-However, there are infinitely many smooth manifolds which are homeomorphic to $\RR^4$ but pairwise non-diffeomorphic, see \cite{GS, K}.
+However, there are infinitely many smooth manifolds which are homeomorphic to $\RR^4$ but pairwise non-diffeomorphic, see \secref{s:ex}, Summary.